Stand up for the facts!

 "How dare he?" a woman in the ad says.
 "On (Josh) Stein’s watch, rapes in North Carolina are up 53%."

-This claim stood out to us for two reasons: The ad didn’t include a citation, and rates of violent crime have been falling across the nation.
+This claim stood out to us for two reasons: The ad didn’t include a citation and rates of violent crime have been falling across the nation.

-That said, we wondered: Is rape really up 53% in North Carolina?
+Nevertheless, we wondered: Is rape really up 53% in North Carolina?
 The ad relies on cherry-picked data.

 It’s not based on rape convictions, which have been proven in court.
 It’s not based on the rape rate, which compares rape reports to the state’s population.
 The claim is based on a total number of rapes reported over time — data that’s flawed because law enforcement agencies expanded their definition of what qualifies as rape while Stein was in office.